lucasplus/HomeConfig/README.md

 1. .minttyrc - Windows specific.
 Sets up my mintty terminal which is used by Cygwin.

-  Copy or make a symbolic link from `'~/HomeConfig/Config/.minttyrc'` to `'~/.minttyrc'`.
+    Copy or make a symbolic link from ~/HomeConfig/Config/.minttyrc to ~/.minttyrc.

 2. .zshrc - Sets up terminal environment.

-  Make a `'~/.zshrc'` who sources the versioned `'.zshrc'` by `'source ${Home}/HomeConfig/Config/.zshrc'`.
+    Make a ~/.zshrc who sources the versioned .zshrc by "source ${Home}/HomeConfig/Config/.zshrc."
 And calls custom commands.
-  A templates for `'~/.zshrc'` can be found in `'HomeConfig/Templates/'`.
+    A templates for ~/.zshrc can be found in HomeConfig/Templates/.

   Uses the [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) projects.

 3. .vimrc - Sets up my vim environment.

-  Just like with `'.zshrc'` except the source is done by `':source HomeConfig/Config/.vimrc'`.
+  Just like with .zshrc except the source is done by ":source HomeConfig/Config/.vimrc".

-  `'HomeConfig/Config/.vimrc'` brings in the following github projects:
+  "HomeConfig/Config/.vimrc" brings in the following github projects:

   * [vim-pathogen](https://github.com/tpope/vim-pathogen)
   * [indentLine](https://github.com/Yggdroot/indentLine)